 “There has to be a better way.”
-I’m sure that’s what some people were thinking when they saw our Facebook Live post earlier this week outlining how we’re going to start rewarding hospitals/homes for 3 quarters in a row with a GO Kart.
+I’m sure that’s what some people were thinking when they saw our Facebook Live post earlier this week outlining how we’re going to start rewarding hospitals/homes who send us pictures of their staff, families and/or patients posing with cards for 3 quarters with a portable entertainment system.

 I figure if I’m able to make a Facebook Livepost as myself in first person then I can do a follow up blog post in first person as well – #Secretsout.
 First off, I agree that there was probably a better way to announce how and/or why we’re going to dedicate a large set of funds strictly to reward and entertain kids who are confined to their beds.
 Secondly, I understand I probably could have gotten an official vote from the board on their opinion on whether and/or how we should use the potential incoming funds.
 Should we save those for our When We Grow Up dreams or simply focus on the more immediate needs?